I make and repair jewelry and I get little boxes from the Dollar Tree. They are cheap and functional, although I will get them square from now on.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 This is a charming little box, made out of part of a cracker box.
 The designs on this box are various colors of paper, glued on all four sides.
-Twine adds a cute touch, along with a big bow.
-I am using this one to store craft supplies and paper scraps.

 A great way to make storage for scrapbook paper and magazines is to reuse boxes to make storage containers.
 While searching the internet, I came across a blog where someone had step-by-step instructions for making a fabric covered box.